 Between hiking up to the natural pools (and jacuzzi!) made by the Asi Ganga and silent nights on the stargazing rock, my days were spent reminiscing with Anil about the ways Dehradun has changed, learning about Sree’s work with the local schools, and chatting up the neighboring village folk.
 Among them was an 80+ year old couple, who were married as teenagers, and choose to live without electricity and far from their children, in an old wood and stone house that still echoes with laughter.

-Eco efforts at Kuflon Basics: The huts are built with locally sourced materials, using natural airflow techniques to keep warm in winter.
+Responsible travel at Kuflon Basics: The huts are built with locally sourced materials, using natural airflow techniques to keep warm in winter.
 Weather data and local wildlife are tracked, staff is employed from surrounding villages, drinking water is channeled from the river through creative mountain filters and biodegradable waste is segregated to make compost.

 Where: Bhimtal – Kumaon